Pap Screening and Cervical Cancer Prevention

 What if I had a hysterectomy?

 If you’ve had a hysterectomy it’s important to know if you still have your cervix, or if it was removed.
 This will help determine if further Pap tests are required.
-It is recommended you consult with your health care provider to determine what screening is right for you, based on your history.
+It is recommended you consult with your health care provider to decide which screening is right for you, based on your history.

 If you have had a sub-total hysterectomy (cervix remains), you should continue to have a regular Pap test every three years.

 If you have had a total hysterectomy (cervix removed) and have not been treated for cervical dysplasia or cancer of the cervix, you do not need to continue to have regular Pap tests.